Howmet TX: Later use

 An Allison 250C18 turbine installed in chassis #GTP3.

 In 1971, Howmet ended their promotional use of the two TX cars.
-The two chassis were sold to Ray Heppenstall for one dollar.
+The two chassis were sold to Ray Heppenstall for one US dollar.
 However, because the two Continental turbines had been leased to Howmet, they had to be returned once the cars were no longer under Howmet's control.
 Heppenstall eventually sold the two chassis.

 Chassis #GTP1 was bought by Jim Brucker and stored in his personal collection in California.
 On display, it featured a mock-up of the Continental turbine in the engine bay.
 The car was bought in 2006 by Bruce Linsmeyer of Avon Aero and has been restored with an original Continental turbine.
 Following restoration, #GTP1 won the Sebring Trophy at the 2007 Amelia Island Concours d'Elegance.

 The second car, chassis #GTP2, was converted from its open-cockpit bodywork back into its original closed-cockpit design in a restoration carried out by McKee Engineering at the behest of new owner Chuck Haines.
 The restoration of Chassis #GTP2 was completed in July 1996.
 Original Continental turbines could not be obtained, so an Allison 250C18 turbine was installed.
 During Haines' ownership of chassis #GTP2, Bob McKee completed a spare frame, known as #GTP3, to original specification for Haines.
 Again, due to the lack of a Continental turbine, an Allison unit was used instead.
 The different powerplant required some redesign, as the exhaust was now vented out of the top of the engine cover instead of out the rear of the car. #GTP3 does not have the wastegate system.
 Haines has entered the car in historic motorsport events, including the 2007 Goodwood Festival of Speed.